-If a picture is worth a thousand words, some words combine to create very valuable questions, ones that consistently help a group get unstuck and make decisions leading to better results.
+If a picture is worth a thousand words, some words combine to create very valuable picture in the form of questions, ones that consistently help a group get unstuck and make decisions leading to better results.

 - What is it that we believe we are here to do today?